-Start: the TDAQ system is in the 'configured' state (Section 3.2), the command is distributed to all the TDAQ elements.
+Start: all the conditions described in Section 3.1 are met, the command is distributed to all the TDAQ elements.
 Any TDAQ element performs its own 'run start' sequence and then completes the transition to the 'running' state.
 When all the TDAQ elements have completed their transition to the 'running' state, the TDAQ system as a whole enters the 'running' state.
 At this point the first level trigger is enabled and events may start to flow in the system.

 Stop: first the LVL1 triggers are disabled, then the command is distributed to all the TDAQ elements, each of them completes its task in an orderly way, in particular each element completes the processing of all the events in its queues and optionally produces an 'end of run' summary.
-Upon completion of its task, the TDAQ element re-enters the 'configured' state.
+Upon completion of its task, the TDAQ element enters the 'stopped' state.
 When all the TDAQ elements have completed their transition to the stopped state, the TDAQ system as a whole enters the stopped state.